Normal BMI band for men: What research says and why

 The relationship

 A decade ago, most men’s health data lived in a manila folder at their doctor’s office.
-Now, midlife men are tracking free testosterone, VO₂ max, sleep scores, and step counts on their phones.
+Now, midlife men are tracking waist size, weight trends, free testosterone, VO₂ max, sleep scores, and step counts on their phones.
 Many also receive dense lab reports from direct-to-consumer testing companies.
 Report optimization in men is the process of turning that flood of numbers into a focused, useful health story.

-Large cohort studies show that men who enter midlife with healthier biomarker profiles and better fitness have lower rates of cardiovascular disease, diabetes, and premature death decades later.[3],[4] In practical terms, report optimization in men means learning which numbers matter for energy, sexual health, and longevity, checking them at sensible intervals, and using trends rather than single readings to steer training, nutrition, sleep, and medical treatment.
+Long-term cohort research shows that men who enter midlife with healthier biomarker profiles and better fitness have lower rates of cardiovascular disease, diabetes, and premature death decades later.[3],[4] In practical terms, report optimization in men means learning which numbers matter for energy, sexual health, and longevity, checking them at sensible intervals, and using trends rather than single readings to steer training, nutrition, sleep, and medical treatment.

 How it works